 Arnof-Fern says, “Technology helps advance the conversation, but it will never replace the human interaction that builds trust over time.”

-Danny Peavey of One Week Website uses the same strategy: “We like virtual meetings and phone calls.
-In the lead nurturing process, it’s a big plus if you can talk in a natural way.
+Danny Peavey of One Week Website uses the same lead nurturing strategy: “We like virtual meetings and phone calls.
+In the lead nurturing process, it’s a big plus if you can talk naturally.

 “Someone may respond to an email at first, but a phone call or even a text is the best way to follow up.
 “When you talk to a real person in some way, you make a natural connection right away,” says Peavey.